Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 At What Temperature Does High Humidity Make It Harder To Run?

-There’s no clear answer to what temperature running in high humidity starts to get challenging.
+There’s no clear answer to the temperature at which running in high humidity starts to get challenging.

 It really depends on your own body mechanics, heat acclimatization, body size, age, hydration status, and training status.

-Essentially, at whatever point your core body temperature rises to what is deemed a “critical threshold.”
+Essentially, it’s at whatever point your core body temperature rises to what is deemed a “critical threshold.”

-So, at what temperature and humidity does the body reach this critical threshold?
+So, at what temperature and humidity level does the body reach this critical threshold?

-Moreover, as explained, humidity greater than 40% increases the Heat Index exponentially, so it will feel hotter running when it’s 88° F with 75% humidity than 93° F with 50% humidity.
+Moreover, as explained, humidity greater than 40% increases the heat index exponentially, so it will feel hotter running when it’s 88° F with 75% humidity than at 93° F with 50% humidity.

 A person hand on knees, out of breath.